chinapedia/wikipedia.abstract.en/Page/Geography_of_Canada.md

 Forestry has long been a major industry in Canada.
 Forest products contribute to one fifth of the nation's exports.
 The provinces with the largest forestry industries are British Columbia, Ontario and Quebec.
 Fifty-four percent of Canada's land area is covered in forest.
 The boreal forests account for four-fifths of Canada's forestland.

-Grain_Elevator_047.jpgs]] Five per cent of Canada's land area is arable, none of which is for permanent crops.
+s]] Five per cent of Canada's land area is arable, none of which is for permanent crops.
 Three per cent of Canada's land area is covered by permanent pastures.
 Canada has 7,200 square kilometres (2,800 mi²) of irrigated land (1993 estimate).
 Agricultural regions in Canada include the Canadian Prairies, the Lower Mainland and various regions within the Interior of British Columbia, the St. Lawrence Basin and the Canadian Maritimes.
 Main crops in Canada include flax, oats, wheat, maize, barley, sugar beets and rye in the prairies; flax and maize in Western Ontario; Oats and potatoes in the Maritimes.
 Fruit and vegetables are grown primarily in the Annapolis Valley of Nova Scotia, Southwestern Ontario, the Golden Horseshoe region of Ontario, along the south coast of Georgian Bay and in the Okanagan Valley of British Columbia.
 Cattle and sheep are raised in the valleys and plateaus of British Columbia.
 Cattle, sheep and hogs are raised on the prairies, cattle and hogs in Western Ontario, sheep and hogs in Quebec, and sheep in the Maritimes.
 There are significant dairy regions in central Nova Scotia, southern New Brunswick, the St. Lawrence Valley, northeastern Ontario, southwestern Ontario, the Red River valley of Manitoba and the valleys in the British Columbia Interior, on Vancouver Island and in the Lower Mainland.

 Fossil fuels are a more recently developed resource in Canada, with oil and gas being extracted from deposits in the Western Canadian Sedimentary Basin since the mid 1900s.
 While Canada's crude oil deposits are fewer, technological developments in recent decades have opened up oil production in Alberta's Oil Sands to the point where Canada now has some of the largest reserves of oil in the world.
 In other forms, Canadian industry has a long history of extracting large coal and natural gas reserves.